-Now, when you try to access your social media account by entering the correct URL, a fake identical page would appear instead.
-You’d have no idea that you’ve been presented with a copy that is ready to steal your data.
+Now, when you try to access your social media account, for example, and you enter the correct URL, an identical but fake site will appear instead.
+The worst thing is that you’ll have no idea that it’s fraudulent and ready to steal your data.

-If the DNS server is infected, it will redirect your request to a different IP address.
-However, you would still be presented with an identical-looking site.
 Hackers love DNS server attacks.
 They’re much harder to pull off but have a higher success rate.
-Instead of needing to compromise multiple devices individually, they simply herd a large number of internet users towards a malicious site.
+Instead of targeting many devices one by one, they simply herd scores of internet users towards fraudulent websites.
 This is where the name “pharming” comes from.

 It’s mostly your internet service provider’s job to hunt down fake websites, especially at the DNS level.
 However, you shouldn’t rely purely on them.
 Pharming can be prevented by:

 - Recognizing email phishing attempts and not clicking on suspicious links.